 Many species of birds call the state of Oregon home.
 Some of these species live in Oregon all year, others are migratory and only spend the summer or winter in the state.
 In this article, we’re going to take a look at 26 of the most common backyard birds in Oregon and learn a little about each species.

-After that I’ll show you how to attract them to your yard, give you a crash course in the 10 different types of bird feeders you can use.
+After that, I’ll show you how to attract them to your yard and give you a crash course on the 10 different types of bird feeders you can use.
 Lastly, I’ll mention a few birdwatching hotspots in Oregon and some great local birding organizations.

 How many different species of wild birds are in Oregon?

-It’s difficult to get an exact number on how many bird species are found in North America, the United States, or even in the state of Oregon.
-However, according to the Oregon Bird Records Committee, as of 2021 there have been at least 544 species of birds seen in the state of Oregon.
-One source claims there are 2,059 species in North America, another older source says there are just 914.
-I’m not sure how much I trust these numbers, but they give us a broad idea of the number of species.
+It’s difficult to get an exact number of how many bird species are found in North America, the United States, or even in the state of Oregon.
+However, according to the Oregon Bird Records Committee as of August 2022, there have been at least 547 species of birds seen in the state of Oregon.

 26 common backyard birds in Oregon